vbrevi/Spatial-Data-Lab/README.md

-# 📊 Shiny Dashboard – Spatial Data on Electric Vehicles in Brescia
+# 📊 Shiny Dashboard – SPATIAL DATA LAB - ELECTRIC VEHICLE IN THE PROVINCE OF BRESCIA
 This repository contains a lab project focused on spatial data analysis using an interactive Shiny App.
 The project explores the distribution of electric vehicles in the Brescia area, combined with demographic and socio-economic variables to provide deeper insights into local adoption patterns.